 Causes of Failure

 Where the majority of franchisee-owned units are doing well, the failure of any particular franchise is likely due to the management of the business at the unit level.
-The failure to properly manage and operate any business is the leading causes of business failure, and in franchising, where the franchisor does not have control of the day-to-day management of the franchisee’s business, there is often little the franchisor can do to prevent it.
+The failure to properly manage and operate any business is the leading cause of business failure.
+So, in franchising—where the franchisor does not have control of the day-to-day management of the franchisee’s business—there is often little the franchisor can do to prevent it.

 When you examine the cause of many business failures, the seed of their destruction may also be found in the decisions made before the business even opened.
 Poor site selection, inadequate working capital and financial resources, and excessive debt service obligations are just a few pre-opening reasons for failure.

-None of this paints a picture that the franchisor was responsible for the franchisee’s failure as the franchisor does not run the business for the franchise; that is the franchisee’s sole responsibility.
+None of this paints a picture that the franchisor was responsible for the franchisee’s failure as the franchisor does not run the business for the franchise.
+Instead, that is the franchisee’s sole responsibility.